nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_08-DUCK_TYPING.md

 varmint_village = PettingZoo("The Varmint Village", "critters that love to be pet!")

-# remember, some animals may require more information than others; e.g. chip_num
+# remember, some animals may require more arguments than others; e.g. shift
 dolly = Llama("Dolly", "miniature llama", "morning", "hay", 1033)
 snappy = Alligator("Snappy", "American Alligator", "fish", 1044)